 A visit at one of the elephant villages is of course the highlight of any trip to Surin.
 The most famous one is the Ban Taklang Elephant Village in the northern part of the province, about 53km north of town.
 If you don’t have your own vehicle, you can get there either by songthaew from the bus station (60 Baht one way) or by taxi (about 1,000 Baht one way – negotiable).

 Ban Taklang is so popular not only because it has by far the most elephants of any sanctuary in Surin, but also because of their fun shows where you can see the elephants dancing, painting pictures, shooting down balloons, massaging the keeper, and playing basketball and football.
 The showtimes are 10am and 2pm.

 - The entrance fee at Ban Taklang is 100 Baht (including the show).

 The southern Isaan provinces are known for their 800+ year old Khmer temples, many of which are extremely well preserved.
 Some of the most remarkable ones are Phimai in Korat, Phanom Rung in Buriram, Wat Sa Kamphaeng Yai in Sisaket – and Prasat Si Khoraphum here in Surin.

-I actually visited that place while taking the train from Sisaket to Surin (YouTube Video).
+I actually visited that place while taking the train from Sisaket to Surin (link to YouTube Video).
 The train stops in Sikhoraphum and it’s just 1.6km from the railway station to the temple complex.
 So you can either walk there in 20-30 minutes or take a motorbike taxi for 50 Baht.
 Since I had 3 hours time until the next train to Surin arrived, I just walked there, and also had lunch at the nice restaurant right opposite the temple.